herrwinfried/BepInExModFiles/BepInEx/plugins/BatTeam-LethalFashion/README.md

 ### Wanna find scrap, but do it in **style**?
 #### Have all outfits for free instead of wasting your money on them!

 A very simple mod that shouldn't interfere with other mods or break them.

 The following suits will be unlocked and available immediately:
 1. Green Suit
 2. Hazard Suit
 3. Pajama Suit
+4. Purple Suit

+*If more suits get added to the game I will update the code accordingly to unlock them too.*

-ONLY works if you are the host.
+#### ONLY works if you are the host.
-Clients (non-hosts) do NOT need this mod at all, it syncs via the host.
+#### Clients (non-hosts) do NOT need this mod at all, it syncs via the host.

 ## Credits
 Please check out: